voightp/esofile-reader/README.md

-# eso_reader
+# esofile-reader
-A package to process E+ ouput Eso files.
+Package to read and process E+ output Eso files.

+It stores processed data as pandas.DataFrame like classes.